Our Vehicles. Your Tools.

 NDSF operates a fleet of underwater vehicles that enables the oceanographic community to explore, sample, and map the deep ocean and to meet the needs of a changing research landscape.

-A 3-person research submersible capable of reaching 4500 meters depth and of supporting custom sensors and samplers.
-The Alvin Team delivers reliability built from nearly 5,000 successful dives.
+A 3-person research submersible capable of reaching 6500 meters depth and of supporting custom sensors and samplers.
+The Alvin Team delivers reliability built from more than 5,000 successful dives.

 Dive with us

 Learn how data collected from NDSF vehicles is moving science forward.
 Here are some talks featuring our vehicles at the upcoming Ocean Sciences Meeting 2024.Read the article

 In August, the Office of Naval Research (ONR) sponsored three days of engineering dives with human-occupied vehicle Alvin off the coast of San Diego, California.
 The vehicle team and crew of R/V Atlantis took federal agency representatives from the National Science Foundation, ONR, NAVSEA, Office of Management and Budget, National Oceanic and Atmospheric Administration, and WHOI leadership on a short expedition to demonstrate the intricate operations and rigorous protocols that enable safe scientific submersible operations.Read the article